 The cross sell art was based on the prototype, and includes all the same elements, down to the color scheme:

-Ram Man appears in the 1983 dealer catalog along with all the other new figures released that year:
+Ram Man appears in the 1983 dealer catalog along with all the other new figures released that year, with a new red and green color scheme:

 Ram Man was the first figure in the MOTU line whose parts were not reused for any other figure.
 He came packaged with his axe weapon and a comic book.
 His arm bracers were sculpted and covered with a silver sticker rather than a layer of paint.
 The sculpt of his arms is quite soft compared to most MOTU figures, but he has a lot of detail elsewhere.
 The color scheme of the toy is red and green; however, the packaging artwork portrays Ram Man in the prototype colors: